DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 their breath or healing their wounds.
 A *Full Rest* is an 8-hour period of time where characters get some sleep and recover from a long day.

-During a *Quick Rest*, each player who is resting can draw a number of *Rest Cards* determined by their level.
-Each *Rest Card* drawn regains 1 HP or FP.
-If the card drawn is the same as the character's Primary Suit, regain an additional 1 HP or FP.
-Shuffle your discard pile back into your deck after completing a *Quick Rest*.
+During a *Quick Rest*, each player who is resting draw from their deck using *Rest Cards*.
+Players start with a number of Rest Cards equal to the sum of their maximum Health and Fate Points.
+Each Rest Cards drawn regains 1 Health or Fate Point.
+If the card drawn is the same as the players's Primary Suit, regain an additional 1 Health or Fate Point.
+To recover Armor Points, a player may expend one Rest Card to make a Craft or Knowledge Skill check of DR 7 minus the number of points they are attempting to recover.
+If the Rest Card drawn matches they player's primary suit, make this check at Upper Hand.
+For standard play, Shuffle
+your discard pile back into your deck after completing a *Quick Rest*.
+For hardcore play, continue without shuffling.

 After completing a *Full Rest*, shuffle your discard pile back into your deck, along with any Aces from your hand.
 Add both Jokers to your hand as Fate Cards if they were used.
-You also replenish all expended Fate Points and your Health Points return to their maximum.
+Fate, Health, and Armor Points all return to their maximum.
 Rest Cards return to their full value after a *Full Rest*.

 If you run out of cards before you can successfully take a Rest, you may shuffle and